rgbkrk/atom-python/README.md

 Just a simple way to run selected Python code from Atom.

 Simply select some code and hit `cmd-i`.
-A split view will come up for each run.
+Your code will get run in a fresh Python interpreter.

 ![](https://f.cloud.github.com/assets/836375/2300807/e6d04a3c-a109-11e3-93e2-94d86965546d.gif)